Last updated on January 5th, 2021

 Stay in Seongsan if… you’re taking a trip to Udo Island and want to be close to Seongsan Ilchulbong.

 Top tip: When I was planning where to stay in Jeju, I decided to spend 2 nights in Seongsan.
 While I enjoyed it, I should have been more practical with my accommodation choice.
-A lot of places are off the beaten track so considering I was using public transport, I had a very far to walk!
+A lot of places are off the beaten track, and considering I was using public transport, I had to walk very far!

 Climb Seongsan Ilchulbong (Sunrise Peak).
 This extinct volcano is a UNESCO World Heritage Site.